 Hubspot CRM – Best Free CRM For Small Businesses

 If you’re a small business looking for a powerful yet budget-friendly way to manage customer relationships, HubSpot CRM is a top choice.
 It offers a completely free plan with essential tools like contact management, email tracking, pipeline visualization, and automation features.
 Its user-friendly interface makes it easy to organize customer data and streamline your sales process.
 Plus, it integrates smoothly with HubSpot’s marketing and customer service tools, allowing businesses to build a strong inbound marketing strategy.
-If you need more advanced features, HubSpot also provides paid plans with enhanced automation and reporting tools, making it a scalable option as your business grows.

 Zoho CRM – Best For Customization & Affordability